wdas03/wdas03.github.io/_pages/about.md

 ---
 ## Hello!

-> My name is Will Das; I'm a Founder @ Ocular Diagnostics and neurobehavioral researcher broadly interested in computational medicine—especially applications of machine/deep learning.
+> My name is __Will Das__; I'm a Founder @ Ocular Diagnostics and neurobehavioral researcher broadly interested in computational medicine—especially applications of machine/deep learning.
 Currently working on software + hardware for better diagnostic and treatment systems for different types of neurobehavioral disorders.
 See my <a href="https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=qxLzqagAAAAJ">publications</a> and <a href="https://github.com/wdas03">code</a>.

-Co-founded <a href="https://oculardiagnostix.com">Ocular Diagnostics</a> in 2020—we’re creating a data platform to diagnose neurobehavioral disorders like ADHD, using just your eye movements and performance on a 20 min cognitive test.
+Co-founded __[Ocular Diagnostics](https://oculardiagnostix.com)__ in 2020—we’re creating a data platform to diagnose neurobehavioral disorders like ADHD, using just your eye movements and performance on a 20 min cognitive test.

 <!--